 “The court finds that Jessica Ray endured significant pain and suffering during the three years and 47 days that she lived after her suicide attempt.
 She was trapped in her body, completely disabled, yet aware of her surroundings and able to sense pain and discomfort.
-Placing a monetary value on such pain and suffering is difficult, but the court finds in its enlightened conscience that reasonable compensation for the pain and suffering experienced by Jessica Ray from the date of her attempted suicide to the date of her death is $500,000,” Land wrote in his order.
+Placing a monetary value on such pain and suffering is difficult, but the court finds in its enlightened conscience that reasonable compensation for the pain and suffering experienced by Jessica Ray from the date of her attempted suicide to the date of her death is $500,000,” the judge wrote in his order.

 Judge Land awarded $474,972.20 for medical bills; $9,523 for funeral and burial expenses; and $500,000 for pain and suffering.
 The total award was $3.459 million.

 The majority of Prozac litigation dealt with side effects of suicide and violence, but more recent cases accuse Eli Lilly of failing to warn that Prozac can cause birth defects.

 Lilly attempted to dismiss the suit in 2015, but U.S. District Judge Keith Watkins denied the defendant’s summary judgment motion.
-However, Fields was unable to produce an expert who could connect Prozac to birth defects, however.
-Ultimately, the case was unsuccessful.
+However, Fields was unable to produce an expert who could connect Prozac to birth defects, and she ultimately lost the case.
 There have not been any successful cases against Lilly for birth defects linked to Prozac.

 Please seek the advice of a medical professional before making health care decisions.